-During the holiday season, it can feel like you’re always running behind.
+During the workweek, it can feel like you’re always running behind.
 You have SO much to do.
 How can you possibly find time for a workout?
 On those days when you can't squeeze in workout or can't even make it for a walk outside, try these hacks to bring a little fitness into your everyday routine.

 1. When your feet hit the mat...